 There are many varieties of onions suited for growing bulbs.
-When you choose a bulb onion variety for your garden (and your growing region), it is important to know how many day light hours you will have during the growth season and the low and average temperatures during that time.
+When you choose a bulb onion variety for your garden (and your growing region), it is important to know how many daylight hours you will have during the growing season and the low and average temperatures during that time.

 More onion growing tips at How to Grow Onions.

-- Be reminded that the length of day light in your part of the world varies throughout the year depending upon latitude.
-The variation in day light is caused by the tilt of the Earth’s axis of rotation as it makes its year-long ecliptic journey around the sun.
-At the solstice occurring about June 20–22, the north pole is tilted toward the sun, and so the northern hemisphere has days ranging in duration from just over 12 hours in the southern portion of northern hemisphere—closest to the equator–to 24 hours at the North Pole in the Arctic Circle.
-(At the same time in the southern hemisphere days range in duration from just under 12 hours in the northern portion of the southern hemisphere to no day light at the South Pole.
-This is, of course, reversed at the solstice occurring about December 20–22.
+- Be reminded that the length of daylight in your part of the world varies throughout the year depending upon latitude.
+The variation in daylight is caused by the tilt of the Earth’s axis of rotation as it makes its year-long ecliptic journey around the sun.
+At the solstice occurring about June 20–22, the north pole is tilted toward the sun, and so the northern hemisphere has days ranging in duration from just over 12 hours in the southern portion of the Northern Hemisphere—closest to the equator–to 24 hours at the North Pole in the Arctic Circle.
+(At the same time in the southern hemisphere days range in duration from just under 12 hours in the northern portion of the southern hemisphere to no daylight at the South Pole.
+This is, of course, reversed at the solstice occurs about December 20–22.
 At the equinox occurring about March 19–21 and again about September 22–23, the poles are neither tilted toward nor away from the sun, and the duration of a day is generally about 12 hours all over the Earth.)

 - Because location or latitude determines day length, some onion varieties are not suited for some locations.

-- Long-day onions require 14 to 16 hours of day light each day to form bulbs.
-Long-day onions do best north of the 36th parallel or latitude 36°N.
+- Long-day onions require 14 to 16 hours of daylight each day to form bulbs.
+Long-day onions do the best north of the 36th parallel or latitude 36°N.

 - Onion seeds sprout usually within 7 to 10 days.
-Minimum temperature for sprouting is 55°F (12.8°C); as the soil temperature increases from 55°F to 75°F the percentage of seeds sprouting will increase and the time to emergence decreases.
+The minimum temperature for sprouting is 55°F (12.8°C); as the soil temperature increases from 55°F to 75°F the percentage of seeds sprouting will increase and the time to emergence decreases.

 - Onions are adapted to a wide range of temperatures and they are frost tolerant.
 Leaf, root, and bulb development occurs in cool temperatures between 55° to 75°F. Optimal onion leaf growth occurs at 68° to 77°F (20° to 25°C).
 Once bulbing has begun onions easily tolerate temperatures higher than 75°F.